Bikeman868/Prius/Prius.SQLite/readme.md

 application.

-* If your application executes SQL statements directly, then you need to check that the syntax of these SQL statements works with SqLite.
-I would encourage you to change this code into a stored procedure call and encapsulate the SQL statements in a SqLite specific DLL instead because all database engines support slightly different syntax.
+* If your application executes SQL statements directly, then you need to check that the syntax of these SQL statements works with SQLite.
+I would encourage you to change this code into a stored procedure call and encapsulate the SQL statements in a SQLite specific DLL instead because all database engines support slightly different syntax.

-* If you want this package to create the SqLite database schema for you, then you need to decorate your data contracts with attributes that provide information about primary keys, indexes and unique constraints etc.
+* If you want this package to create the SQLite database schema for you, then you need to decorate your data contracts with attributes that provide information about primary keys, indexes and unique constraints etc.
-If you plan to maintain the SqLite database schema in a different way then you can skip this step.
+If you plan to maintain the SQLite database schema in a different way then you can skip this step.

 ### Integrating this package into your application